 2018 Charity Partner of the Year

 Long Island Elite is proud to support Adults and Children with Learning and Developmental Disabilities, Inc. (ACLD) as its 2018 Charity Partner of the Year!
 Throughout the year, LIE members will be working together to fundraise for this very special organization.

 The mission of ACLD is to provide opportunities for children and adults with autism, learning and developmental disabilities to pursue enviable lives, increase independence, and foster supportive relationships within the community.

-Money raised at this event will go to support ACLD’s RewearAble program.
+Proceeds raised from the event will go to support ACLD’s RewearAble program.

 ACLD’s RewearAble program, a self-sustaining and integrated used clothing collection business, provides paid employment for adults with varying degrees of abilities supported by ACLD.
 From the initial call, pick up, sorting, sanitizing and packing of materials, people of different abilities are involved in each step.
 Once baled, the clothing is resold with the sales generated directly benefitting the more than 3,000 people ACLD supports on Long Island and their families.
 A portion of the funds generated will also go towards fueling further employment opportunities within RewearAble.